PeterWAWood/UnicodeOutOfTheBoxTests/README.md

     Length of "eU+0308U+1D11EU+30C8U+3099"
     The expected result is 3

-16. Performing case insensitive comparison
-    Compare "weiss" with "weiß"
+16. Perform case-insensitive (case folding) comparison Compare "weiss" with "weiß"
     The expected result is true
     ß is U+00DF, UTF-8 C3 9F